 If she couldn't reach the highest peak on earth, she decided she would reach the geographical "top of the world" instead.
-In December 2011, she will follow her North Pole feat with a cross-country ski trek to the South Pole.
-Next spring, she will traverse Greenland by dog sled, completing the "Polar Trilogy."
+In December 2011, she followed her North Pole feat with a cross-country ski trek to the South Pole.
+The next spring, she traversed Greenland by dog sled, completing the "Polar Trilogy."

 Between adventures she travels the United States, sharing her story and being moved by others’ stories — like the kids of Donald McKay Elementary School in East Boston.

 “These are inner-city kids from a tough neighborhood.
 They meet challenges every day, yet they remain hopeful and optimistic,” she said.
 Other inspirations include the primatologist Jane Goodall and the many women Wendy knows who are facing breast cancer: “Theirs is a frightening journey and they travel it with integrity and optimism.”

 Booker has said from the start of her Seven Summits journey that the physical peaks she climbs are metaphors for the ups and downs we all face in life — especially if life includes an unpredictable illness.